 This webinar explores how we should respond as individual clinicians and as a profession to colleagues who provide misinformation to their patients for religious, political, or other reasons.
 Discussion includes what actions can be taken to decrease mistrust in the profession, while still allowing individual clinicians personal autonomy and freedom of expression.

-This webinar was brought to you by the SGIM Ethics Committee
+This webinar was brought to you by the SGIM Ethics Committee and was originally recorded on December 8, 2022.

 Presenters: